ibm-cloud-docs/EventStreams/eventstreams132.md

 Kafka achieves its availability and durability by replicating the messages it receives across other nodes in the cluster, which can then be used in case of failure. {{site.data.keyword.messagehub}} uses three replicas (default.replication.factor = 3) meaning that each message received by a node is replicated to two other nodes in different availability zones.
 In this way, the loss of a node or availability zone can be tolerated without loss of data or function.

-* **Producer acks mode**<br/>
+**Producer ```acks``` mode**<br/>
 Although replication is performed for all messages, applications can control how robustly the messages they produce are transferred to the service by using the producer's ```acks``` mode property.
 This property provides a choice between speed versus the risk of message loss.
 The default setting is ```acks=1``` meaning that the producer returns success as soon as the node it's connected to acknowledges receiving the message, but before replication has completed.
 The recommended and most assured setting is ```acks=all``` where the producer only returns success after the message has been copied to all replicas.
-This ensures the replicas are kept in step which prevents message loss if a failure causes a switch to a replica. <!-- See xx and 'unclean.leader.election' for more details. -->
+This ensures the replicas are kept in step which prevents message loss if a failure causes a switch to a replica.